handzlikchris/FastScriptReload/Assets/FastScriptReload/Documentation/documentation.md

 }
 ```

+### Calling internal class members from changed code
+Technically, once your changed code is compiled it'll be in a separate assembly.
+As a result this changed code won't be able to access internal classes from assembly it originated from.

 ### Extensive use of nested classed / structs
 If your code-base contains lots of nested classes - you may see more compilation errors.